heristop/clover-map/README.md

 ]
 ```

-- `key`: Unique identifier for the section or task
+- `key`: A unique identifier for the section or task, ensuring each element is distinct.
-- `name`: Name of the section or task
+- `name`: The name of the section or task, providing a clear label for easy identification.
-- `status`: Current status of the section or task
+- `status`: The current status of the section or task (e.g., "In Progress", "Done"), allowing for effective tracking and categorization.
-- `children`: Nested sections or tasks
+- `children`: An array of nested sections or tasks, supporting hierarchical project structures.
+- `isCollapsed` (optional): A boolean flag indicating whether the section should be collapsed, helping to manage the visibility of complex structures.

+By following this guide, you can effectively utilize TreePulse to manage your projects, import/export data seamlessly, and maintain a well-organized JSON configuration.

 ## 📄 License